San Saba High School

-San Saba High School is a public high school located in the city of San Saba, Texas (USA) and classified as a 2A school by the UIL.
+San Saba High School is a public high school located in the city of San Saba, Texas, United States; it is classified as a 2A school by the University Interscholastic League.
 It is part of the San Saba Independent School District, which encompasses central San Saba County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2015, the school was rated "met standard" by the Texas Education Agency.